AngelaYuStat/SCoRES/README.md

 ------------------------------------------------------------------------

-The first example here is to use ccds data to construct the inverse confidence sets (CS) from simultaneous confidence bands (SCB).
+The first example here is to use ccds functional data to construct the inverse confidence sets (CS) from simultaneous confidence bands (SCB) using Function-on-Scalar Regression (FoSR).

 The ccds dataset contains repeated measures of percent change over time for multiple subjects under two user categories (use: 1 and no use: 0).